Nitrux/iso-tool/README.md

 - Initial RAM disk generation (this compiles busybox).
 - Userspace filesystem construction and compression.

+Each step is managed by a script in `steps/`

 #### Kernel compilation.

 ---

-`mkiso` will download the kernel as specified in `build/.config` You will be in charge of setting the kernel version you want to build, modifying the `KERNEL_VERSION` variable.
+`mkiso` will download the kernel as specified in `steps/.config`.
+This file has documentation inside, so you know what to do with each setting.
-It will take care of the rest.
+There you can tweak things like kernel version, if busybox will be downloaded as a precompiled binary or source files will be downloaded, syslinux version and how many `make` jobs will be running at build time.

 #### Initial RAM disk.